riganti/dotvvm-docs/Pages/concepts/security/authentication-and-authorization/owin.md

 }
 ```

-## Using Social Providers
+## Social providers authentication

-If you want to let the users to sign in using Facebook or other third party identity provider,
-you need to do several things.
+If you want to let the users to sign in using Facebook or other third party identity provider, you need to use a different middleware.

-First, you need to install the appropriate NuGet package - `Microsoft.Owin.Security.Facebook`.
+First, you need to install the appropriate NuGet package, for example `Microsoft.Owin.Security.Facebook`.

 In order to redirect to the Facebook login page, you can use this code: